rekhaDevs/samagragovernance.in/src/pages/joinus/index.md

     required: true
     type: file
     validation: VALID_FILE
-  - actionName: Upload
+  - actionName: 'Upload '
-    label: Statement of Purpose
+    label: >-
+      Upload Video: Q1.
+Why do you want to work with Samagra?
+Q2.
+What is your greatest strength and your greatest weakness?
+    options: []
+    otherOptionAvailable:
+      activateOn: '  '
+      label: '  '
+      placeholder: ' '
     placeholder: >-
-      Upload a PDF containing separate answers to the following two questions (Filename: SOP_Firstname Lastname):
+      Upload a video containing answers to the two questions listed above.
+      Please ensure that the video is recorded against a white background with visual and audio clarity.
+Do not exceed the specified time limit of 90 seconds.
+(Filename: Video_Firstname Lastname):

-    questions:
+    questions: []
-      - text: Q1.
-How does Samagra align with your goals? (max 200 words)
-      - text: >-
-          Q2.
-Why do you believe yourself to be a good fit for Samagra? (max 300 words)
     required: true
     type: file
     validation: VALID_FILE